saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 ## rejectOrderItem

 ### Purpose
-Move the OrderItem from assigned fulfillment facility to brokering queue or reject orderItem queue or similar.
+* Move the OrderItem from assigned fulfillment facility to brokering queue or reject orderItem queue or similar.
+* This service should be used only if NO valid ShipmentItem for the OrderItem exits.
+* To [rejectShipmentItem](rejectShipmentItem.md) use API designed for the purpose.

 **NOTE:** As compared to legacy code:
 * Does create or update records in OrderItemShipGroupAssoc entity.